arturmiz/vuent/README.md

 ## Documentation

-Documentation and playground live examples are available on the Vuent's website - [https://vuentjs.org][vuent-website].
+Documentation and playground with live examples are available on the Vuent's website - [https://vuentjs.org][vuent-website].

 ## Changelog

-Changes for released versions are documented in a [change log file][changelog-file].
+Changes for released versions are documented in [CHANGELOG][changelog-file] file.

 ## Contributing